allister-grange/unified-devops/README.md

 ## next steps

 - next action
-  - [ ] test the missinglink service, if it fails it's about trusting the dev certs
-  - [ ] actually call the script to build the database values for services once it's built
   - [ ] test to see if h2 is used on the api
+  - [ ] split out the common set up ansible file into 3 files

 - move from Vercel to Cloudflare pages for startertab
   - [ ] get a baseline of speed for comparison